-Abby Oliveira is a spoken-word poet, writer, performer, and arts facilitator based in the North of Ireland.
+Abby Oliveira is a writer, performer, theatre-maker and facilitator based in the North of Ireland.

-Her work is often cross-discipline and collaborative, comprising poetry, storytelling, music, prose, playwriting, and/or physical performance.
+Her work is often cross-discipline and collaborative, comprising poetry, storytelling, music & sound design, prose, playwriting, and/or physical performance.
+Recently she has been learning and experimenting in sound recording, soundscape creation and composition.

-She has been commissioned as a writer many times, by organisations such as BBC & RTE radios, The MAC, and more.
+She has been commissioned as a writer many times, by organisations such as BBC & RTE radios, Hot Poets, The MAC, and more.

 Facilitation:

 Abby has extensive experience as a facilitator in performance poetry, creative writing, storytelling and drama, and has worked in this capacity since circa 2007, with all ages and abilities.
-She has facilitated workshops for the likes of Creative Lives, The Irish Writers' Centre, the Seamus Heaney Homeplace, The Playhouse, The Waterside Theatre, Derry/Strabane District Council, CARA Friend, Donegal CoCo, Wainfest, and many more.
+She has facilitated workshops for the likes of Creative Lives, The Irish Writers' Centre, The Poetry Society, the Seamus Heaney Homeplace, Donegal CoCo, and many more.

 video still from The Morrigan's Love - written by Abby Oliveira for Derry Halloween 2020 & In Your Space circus